Indiana Academy for Science, Mathematics, and Humanities

 The Indiana Academy for Science, Mathematics, and Humanities (The Indiana Academy) is a nationally ranked public boarding magnet high school located on the campus of Ball State University in Muncie, Indiana.
 The Academy offers both residential and non-residential (commuter) options for juniors and seniors.
 In the 2022–2023 academic year, a non-residential-only program for high school sophomores was added.
-Admission is open to high ability, gifted, and talented high school students living anywhere in Indiana.
-The application process includes providing student information, an essay, and various short answer questions.

 The Indiana Academy was founded in 1988 by the Indiana General Assembly. and is a part of Ball State's Teachers College.
 The first group of Academy juniors started in the fall of 1990.

-Nearly 95% of graduates will attend 4-year colleges or other post-secondary education.
-For the Class of 2024, the average SAT score was 1265 vs the Indiana average of 1073 and the National average of 1105.
-The Indiana Academy offers courses in twelve AP subjects.

 Athletics

 The Academy's athletes participate in sports with the teams of Burris Laboratory School.

-Alumni

-Alumni include prominent doctors, surgeons, lawyers, teachers, professors, writers, and engineers.